anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 Likely the most important advice in this guide is **monitor your spending** so you can shut down unexpectedly expensive activities before they have time to accumulate excessive cost.

-This is accomplished in this guide by socoping GCP budgets and alerts to the level of a Terra Billing Project’s twin Google Billing Project, and by creating fine grained Terra Billing Projects i.e., one per Data Analysts or one per Data Analyst analysis.
+This is accomplished in this guide by scoping GCP budgets and alerts to the level of a Terra Billing Project’s twin Google Billing Project, and by creating fine-grained Terra Billing Projects i.e., one per Data Analysts or one per Data Analyst analysis.

 As specified in the workflow above, whenever a new workspace is needed the Lab Manager checks to see if a new Terra Billing Project is also needed and if so creates it and sets or updates budgets and alerts.